tsuberim/soldoc/packages/markdown/README.md

 # SolDoc markdown theme

-A simple markdown theme for SolDoc.
+A simple JSON theme for SolDoc.

 ## Example